Continuous Glucose Monitors: Does Better Accuracy Mean Better Glycemic Control?

 In Dexcom’s published report, “Accuracy and Safety of Dexcom G7 Continuous Glucose Monitoring in Adults with Diabetes,” 318 diabetic subjects wore three G7 sensors simultaneously over the course of ten days.
 For three of these days, subjects underwent clinically induced hyperglycemia and hypoglycemia under controlled conditions, where blood samples were taken and measured using a reference blood glucose sensor, the YSI 2300 Stat Plus glucose analyzer.
 The analysis showed that the “mean absolute relative difference” (MARD) between the two was ~8.8% for the G7, versus ~10% for the G6.
 The lower the percentage, the smaller the difference to the reference analyzer.
 Hence, greater accuracy.

-Let me remind the reader that the G7 trial had subjects where THREE G7s simultaneously during the testing period.
-When blood samples were taken and measured on the iStat device, it then compared that value to G7 readings, but if the person was wearing three, which of the three G7s was it measured against?
-Were all three averaged together?
-Was it only one?
-Which one?
+Ok, wait.
+If the person was wearing three G7’s, which one was used to compare measurements?
+Or were all three averaged together?
 Or, did Dexcom choose which of the three that happened to be closest to the iStat?
 The company doesn’t reveal this in the trial data, and that alone raises eyebrows to me.

 The mean and median per-sensor MARDs were 8.8% and 7.8%, respectively, 442 (71.4%) had MARD values <10%, and 12 (1.9%) had MARD values >20%.